Maharshi-Adiraju/productradio/index.md

 I bring clarity to ambiguity, momentum to teams, and structure to bold ideas.
 Passionate about building products that create lasting impact, I remain committed to leading with vision, agility, and a relentless focus on delivering measurable value.

-# 🎙️ Welcome to Product Radio - my new experiment in product storytelling.
+# 🎙️ Welcome to Product Radio - my new experiment in broadcasting product signals.

 I started **Product Radio** to share the principles and practices that have guided me throughout my career.